E-commerce

 Process orders

 As a supplier, you ship directly to the customer.
-Collective orders appear on the Orders page of your admin, tagged “Shopify Collective” and with the retailer’s name.
-Before activating your listings, make sure you can handle the volume: fulfillment, shipping, tracking.
+Collective orders appear on your admin's Orders page, tagged “Shopify Collective” and the retailer's name.
+Before activating your listings, make sure you can handle the volume: picking, shipping, tracking.
 Orders are processed like your direct orders: same workflow, same analytics.

 Metrics to track

-Top-selling products: which items should be shared as a priority?
+Top-selling products: which items should be shared first?

 Shipping times: are you meeting the announced deadlines?